andrewstarritt/quaternion/README.md

 These instance attributes are w, x, y and z respectively.

 A Quaternion may also be considered to be a real scalar part plus a vector (with real components).
-The real part accessable via the real attribute.
+The real part accessible via the real attribute.
 Thus both q.w and q.real return the real or scalar part of q.

-The vector part is accessable via both the vector and imag attributes which provide a tuple of floats.
-The following Python expressions are equivilent:
+The vector part is accessible via both the vector and imag attributes which provide a tuple of floats.
+The following Python expressions are equivalent:

     q.vector
     q.imag